-Figure 3 – SWEET Shirt ElectronicUnit: a) internal electronic unit, b) complete unit, external view.

-SWEET App is a custom-made application for mobile devices requiring Android 6.0 or higher operating system and BLE technology.
-The application allows the smartphone to communicate and receive data coming from the electronic unit, via BLE protocol.
-When the application is started it is possible to associate and connect the wearable device, using its MAC address.
-Then the measurement session can start, data are transferred from the electronic unit to the mobile device, which allows signals real time plotting.
-At the end of the session, data are automatically saved in a '.csv' file, which is stored locally and can be uploaded at any time to a dedicated web server.
-In Figure 4 the main frames of the app are shown.
+The SWEET app is a custom-made application for mobile devices requiring an operating system of Android 6.0 or higher and BLE technology.
+The application allows the smartphone to communicate and receive data coming from the electronic unit, via the BLE protocol.
+When the application is started, it is possible to associate and connect the wearable device using its media access control (MAC) address.
+Following this, the measurement session can commence, with the data transferred from the electronic unit to the mobile device, which allows for real-time signal plotting.
+At the end of the session, the data will be automatically saved in a ‘.csv’ file, which is stored locally and can be uploaded at any time to a dedicated web server.
+Figure 4 shows the main frames of the app.